Guyver/Join-In/README.markdown

 ## Remote

 On the server machine you need to have node.js and mongoDB installed.
 Open the port needed to run Nodejs.
 In this version I used port 7541.
 Before running the server.js you must run the mongo server and use the db provided called 'test'.
-Once the Mongo server is running you may start the Game server ( server.js ).
+There is a copy of the data folder that mongo uses in client/server, you can it place on your C:/ Once the Mongo server is running and waiting for connections you may start the Game server ( server.js ).

-1) Run MongoD
+1) Run MongoD ( C:/Mongo/bin/mongoD - cmd - mongod )
-2) Run server.js
+2) Run server.js ( cmd - node server.js )

 ## Client side